All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Furthermore, home detox is not concerned with any psychological, social or environmental factors that may have played a causal role in the development of the addiction.

-Al-Anon is a fellowship programme of recovery for the friends and families of people with an alcohol addiction who may have been negatively impacted as a consequence of their loved one’s alcohol use.
+Al-Anon and Alateen is a fellowship programme of recovery for the friends and families of people with an alcohol addiction who may have been negatively impacted as a consequence of their loved one’s alcohol use.

 At Al-Anon meetings, members are provided with a safe and compassionate space in which to share thoughts, feelings and stories from their lived experiences.